Sentry, Seer, and React Native Logging as an Operating-System Lesson

 One action this week

-Audit one AI-assisted incident workflow and ask whether the AI output changes assignment, prioritization, resolution speed, or prevention.
-If not, it is reference material, not operating leverage.
+Audit one AI-assisted incident workflow and ask whether the output changes a decision someone owns.
+If not, tighten the workflow before adding more summaries.